To register for the next First Link® Education Series, or more information about the First Link® Program, contact our First Link Coordinator:

 Module #4: Life Has Changed: What's Next?

 Starting to plan for the future as early as possible ensures that the person with dementia can play a role in making important health care and financial decisions.
-Family caregivers will learn the importance of early planning and review strategies for ensuring that the wishes of the individual with dementia are honored now and in the future.
+Family caregivers will learn the importance of early planning and review strategies for ensuring that the wishes of the individual with dementia are honoured now and in the future.